 During the year, grant payments were made to 6 landfill site operators in support of 10 projects.
 All such operators are institutions; no payments were made to individuals.
-A full list is available upon request.

 All grant payments were made under the Landfill Communities Fund to maximise the available funds for environmental bodies to deliver conservation projects.